inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-In this case, the record has no associated files.
+In this case, the record has (and can have) no associated files.
+It is a metadata-only record.

 ### Entries (0-n)